oracle/graal/docs/reference-manual/embedding/embed-languages.md

 * [Setting the Heap Size](#setting-the-heap-size)
 * [Compatibility with JSR-223 ScriptEngine](#compatibility-with-jsr-223-scriptengine)

-The GraalVM Polyglot API lets you embed and run code from guest languages in JVM-based host applications.
+The [GraalVM Polyglot API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/package-summary.html) lets you embed and run code from guest languages in Java host applications.

 Throughout this section, you will learn how to create a host application in Java that runs on GraalVM and directly calls a guest language.
 You can use the tabs beneath each code example to choose between JavaScript, R, Ruby, and Python.

-> Note: The usage description for polyglot embeddings was revised with the GraalVM for JDK 22 (24.0.0) release.
-If you are still using a GraalVM version older than 23.1.x, ensure the correct version of the documentation is displayed.
+> Note: The usage description for polyglot embeddings was revised with GraalVM for JDK 21 and Polyglot API version 23.1.0.
+If you are still using Polyglot API version older than 23.1.0, ensure the correct version of the documentation is displayed.
 More information on the change can be found in the [release notes](https://www.graalvm.org/release-notes/JDK_21/#graalvm-for-jdk-21).

 ## Dependency Setup

-Since GraalVM Polyglot API version 23.1.0, all necessary artifacts can be downloaded directly from Maven Central.
+Since Polyglot API version 23.1.0, all necessary artifacts can be downloaded directly from Maven Central.
-All artifacts relevant to embedders can be found in the Maven dependency group [`org.graalvm.polyglot`](https://central.sonatype.com/namespace/org.graalvm.polyglot).
+Artifacts relevant to embedders can be found in the Maven dependency group [`org.graalvm.polyglot`](https://central.sonatype.com/namespace/org.graalvm.polyglot).
 See the [polyglot embedding demonstration](https://github.com/graalvm/polyglot-embedding-demo) on GitHub for a complete runnable example.

 Here is an example Maven dependency setup that you can put into your project:
 ```xml
 <dependency>
 	<groupId>org.graalvm.polyglot</groupId>